wesovilabs/beyond/docs/goacontext.md

 {: .text-green-300}
 ## API

-GoaContext provides us with methods to obtain all the information from the intercepted functions.
+BeyondContext provides us with methods to obtain all the information from the intercepted functions.

-We can also make use of GoaContext to share data between Before and Returning methods (It's so useful when coding Around advices).
+We can also make use of BeyondContext to share data between Before and Returning methods (It's so useful when coding Around advices).

 {: .text-yellow-300}
-### GoaContext
+### BeyondContext

 | Method                     | Description               |
 |:---------------------------|:-------------------------|: